 A member of the magnolia family, the Liriodendron Tulipifera, more commonly known as the Tulip Poplar or Yellow Polar, is one of the tallest hardwood trees native to eastern North America.

-It gets its name from its flowers, which bloom in mid summer and resemble those of the tulip plant.
-These have yellow petals with bright orange bases and centres, and fragrant stems.
-Hummingbirds and bees love these blossoms for the abundant nectar they produce, and the dark honey it makes is highly valued by bakers.
-Flowering usually doesn't occur until the tree reaches an age of at least 15 years, but as the tree ages they become more abundant.
+It gets its name from its flowers, which bloom in mid-summer and resemble those of the tulip plant.
+These have yellow petals with bright orange bases and centers and fragrant stems.
+Hummingbirds and bees love these blossoms for the abundant nectar they produce, and bakers highly value the dark honey it makes.
+Flowering usually doesn’t occur until the tree reaches at least 15 years, but as the tree ages, they become more abundant.

-It is the state tree of Indiana, Kentucky, and Tennessee, and was frequently used by pioneers in those areas to build their homes, as well as by Native Americans, who used its trunks to build large dugout canoes that fit up to twenty people in them.
+It is the state tree of Indiana, Kentucky, and Tennessee and was frequently used by pioneers in those areas to build their homes and Native Americans, who used its trunks to build large dugout canoes that fit up to twenty people in them.

-A fast growing deciduous tree, it is still popular in the timber industry, with wood that is similar to white pine.
-It is frequently used kitchen ware, for artistic carving, and particularly for planks, since the trunk usually grows straight up without branching for quite a distance.
+A fast-growing deciduous tree is still prevalent in the timber industry, with wood similar to white pine.
+It is frequently used in kitchenware, for artistic carving, particularly for planks since the trunk usually grows straight up without branching for quite a distance.

-It can grow very large, up to 190 feet tall and 10 feet in the diameter at the trunk, but the standard growth is closer to about 100 feet.
-It does best in moist but well drained soils and responds well to fertilizer.
+It can grow huge, up to 190 feet tall and 10 feet in diameter at the trunk, but the expected growth is closer to about 100 feet.
+It does best in moist but well-drained soils and responds well to fertilizer.

-It is well suited to larger properties and woodland gardens, and is very tolerant of insects and diseases.
+It is well suited to more significant properties and woodland gardens and is very tolerant of insects and diseases.

 Click here for Sumac Trees.